 - Preparation and submission of preventive requests.

-Lawyer BOYCHENKO Yegor has successful cases dealing with removal of the applicants from the INTERPOL database by filing requests for deletion of the data and prevention of the applicant’s data to be included into the INTERPOL’s database by filing the preventive requests against countries of Eastern Europe (in particular, Russia and Ukraine), Latin America (Peru) and Middle East.
+Law company of BOYCHENKO Yegor has successful cases dealing with removal of the applicants from the INTERPOL database by filing requests for deletion of the data and requests for revision of the Commission’s decisions as well as prevention of the applicant’s data to be included into the INTERPOL’s database by filing the preventive requests against countries of Europe (Norway, Russia, Ukraine, Republic of Moldova, Republic of Belarus), Asia (Islamic Republic of Iran, Saudi Arabia, Turkey) and Latin America (Peru).